Global Insurance Giant – From Local to Global Teams – Help is on the way

 A month later participants from all parts of the globe attended the two day pilot.
 The pilot was very well received and only minor changes were necessary for the final workshop design.

-The course has been offered and well-attended for three years.
-Originally the course was only offered to managers and directors only.
-After two years of positive feedback, the client opened the course to all levels in the organization – a recognition of the necessity of everyone who works virtually to develop the competence to do so effectively.
+The course has been offered and well-attended for five years.
+Originally the course was only offered to managers and directors.
+After two years of positive feedback, the client opened the course to all levels in the organization – a recognition of the necessity for everyone who works virtually to develop the competence to do so effectively.

 Solution: Course in the Corporate Academy

 The two-day workshop consisted of three key sections:

 Diversity on one hand give the opportunity to find better solution, but on the other hand need a clear understanding how the culture can impact how do gain this potential.
 How to structure and lead a virtual cultured team is of great value for me and I will change based on the learning.

 I had the opportunity since 2000, to work with colleagues from different part of the world, and even to relocate to different parts of the world.
 I had to “learn” the hard way about working with and leading multicultural teams.
 This course puts lots of structure into to the understanding and learning of this very valuable capability.
 With this structure, and deeper understanding, it will enhance my ability to continually improve myself to lead multicultural teams around the world.

 The instructor was very knowledgeable and knew how to pitch the information at the right level.
 I hope many other my colleagues who are leading such multicultural team globally, will also have an opportunity to attend such a course.
 I think many will benefit – especially for those who has not the opportunity to work overseas in a totally different culture.
 It will benefit the company a lot more… my humble opinion.